The artistic disciplines described below are considered eligible art forms for grant funding.

 Funds for Terrebonne Parish Arts Funding program are provided by the Terrebonne Parish Consolidated Government.

-Grant workshops are held in the Waterlife Museum on May 9th and St. Charles Library – Destrehan Branch.
-Workshops are 11:00 am to 12:00 pm.
+Grant workshop are held in the Waterlife Museum on May 18th.
+Workshops are 1:00 pm to 3:00 pm.

 Applicants emailed list of grant panel dates.